Credit & Lending

-Once you report the loss of the credit or debit card, you can't be held responsible for any additional unauthorized charges.
+Once you report the loss of the credit or debit card, you cannot be held responsible for any additional unauthorized charges.

-Fraudulent Charges on your Monthly Statements: If you believe there are fraudulent or erroneous charges on your existing credit account, contact your creditor immediately.
-Federal regulations require credit card companies to remove disputed items from your bill in order to investigate.
+Fraudulent charges on your monthly statements: If you believe there are fraudulent or erroneous charges on your existing credit account, contact your creditor immediately.
+Federal regulations require credit card companies to remove disputed items from your bill to investigate.
 It is important to note, however, that all disputes must be put in writing.